JediRhymeTrix/JediRhymeTrix/README.md

 ### Hi there 👋

-- 🎓 I recently graduated with a **Master's degree in Computer Science** with a focus on **Data Analytics** from the **University of Houston**.
+- 🎓 I recently graduated with a **Master's degree in Computer Science** focusing on **Artificial Intelligence** from the **University of Houston**.
 - 🌱 I'm always looking to learn more, but currently, I'm interested in exploring opportunities in **Software/Data Engineering**, **Machine Learning**, **Computer Vision**, **Natural Language Processing**, and **Big Data Analytics**, among others.
 - 👯 I’m looking to collaborate on anything that piques my interest.
-- 💬 Ask me about anything tech related
+- 💬 Ask me about anything tech-related
-- ⚡ Fun fact: The Firefox logo isn't a fox… it's a red panda!
+- ⚡ Fun fact: The Firefox logo isn't a fox… It's a red panda!

 ##